cthoyt/cthoyt.github.io/_posts/2021/2021-07-26-tales-from-the-auslaenderamt.md

 you an appointment before the expiration.
 Even most of the stuff that you need to do at the appointment (present documents, etc.) can be automated through the internet (even if only applicable to a subset of easy cases, like mine)!
-I'm sure this would make this a much more pleasent experience for the case workers and clients.
+I'm sure this would make this a much more pleasant experience for the case workers and clients.

 Update 2021-07-28: I've received a Fiktionsbescheinigung in the post, it was